 This part of the USA if spectacularly beautiful – you’ll find plenty of amazing hikes and adventures to keep you busy!
 Check out Zion National Park, Pink Coral Sand Dunes State Park, Buckskin Gulch, Coyote Buttes South, Buckskin Gulch, The Wahweap Hoodoos The Paria Rimrock Toadstools, and White Pocket.

 The best hiking guide book for the area is Hiking from Here to WOW: Utah Canyon Country.
 If you’re heading to Kanab you should definitely pick up a copy.
+And check out our list of 8 Epic Outdoor Adventures in Northern Arizona!

 Is Visiting The Wave Worth all the Hassle?